kkaefer/medium/README.md

 ## Installation

 To install, you need [ndistro](https://github.com/visionmedia/ndistro).
-Then type `ndistro` in the root directory and run the gateway with `bin/node medium.js`.
+Type `cd /usr/local/bin && curl https://github.com/visionmedia/ndistro/raw/master/install | sh`.
+Then type `ndistro` in the root directory, change some values in `settings.js` and run the gateway with `bin/node medium.js`.

 ## Configuration